Running Power Options

 - Prohibitively expensive compared to the other options

-Six weeks after this article was originally published, Polar announced their long-awaited flagship multisport watch, the Vantage V. While it featured outstanding battery life, a no-compromises 9-LED optical heart rate monitor, and new exertion and recovery feedback, one of its most impressive attributes was its built-in running power meter.
+Six weeks after this article was originally published, Polar announced their long-awaited flagship multisport watch, the Vantage V (pictured above).
+While it featured outstanding battery life, a 9-LED optical heart rate monitor, and new exertion and recovery feedback, one of its most impressive attributes was its built-in running power meter.
 It's the first run-power solution that doesn't require any external sensors; it tracks your power on every run automatically without any extra fuss.

-Because running power is native to the Vantage V, the data is fully supported in the sport profile, so as you're training or racing you get more actionable feedback from the watch.
-You can customize the watchface to display Power, Max Power, Lap Power Max, Automatic Lap Power Max, Average Power, Lap Power, and Automatic Lap Power Average.
+In April 2020, Polar released a second watch with built-in running power, the Grit X (pictured above).
+Because running power is native to these watches, the data is fully supported in the sport profile so you get more actionable feedback.
+You can customize the watchfaces to display Power, Max Power, Lap Power Max, Automatic Lap Power Max, Average Power, Lap Power, and Automatic Lap Power Average.
 Polar devices are fully compatible with SportTracks, and when you have our auto-sync integration enabled your workouts and run-power data are automatically uploaded and ready for analysis.

-- Running power meter is built into the watch, no external senors are required
+- Running power meter is built in, no external senors are required

-- Many different metrics of run power data can be viewed on the watch while running
+- Many different metrics of run power data can be viewed while running

-- Does not track additional running efficiency metrics like vertical oscillation
+- They do not track additional running efficiency metrics like vertical oscillation

-- Polar's running power meter requires GPS, so it does not work indoors on the treadmill
+- They require GPS, so running power does not work indoors, such as on a treadmill

 As you can see, the present number of options for running power meters isn't extensive, and like cycling power meters, there isn't an extremely affordable way to get into it.
 But if you focus too much on the downsides of running power, you risk missing out on a new technology that could potentially help you improve your performance.
 If you've been watching run power evolve and waiting for the right time to jump in, we think the options available today are worth trying out.